2016 Catalyst Canada Honours Champion, Company/Firm Leader

 Inclusive Leadership Through Accountability and Courage

-Expanding the team that evaluates prospective partners from one or two senior leaders to all senior leaders, thereby decreasing the risk of unconscious bias unintentially influencing promotion decisions.
+- Expanding the team that evaluates prospective partners from one or two senior leaders to all senior leaders, thereby decreasing the risk of unconscious bias unintentionally influencing promotion decisions.

 Mr. Vettese also acted courageously when, recognizing the need for increased gender diversity on Deloitte’s global board of directors, he worked with the board’s chair and four other CEOs to increase the number of women on the board.
 At the time just one of the 32 board members was a woman.
 Mr. Vettese, together with the four other board members, vacated their board seats and were replaced by women.
 This decision resulted in the rapid addition of women to the global board, with women occupying one-quarter of the board seats in 2013.
 Since that time, Deloitte has also elected two female CEOs in Australia and the United States.